 You may need urgent medical treatment or hospitalisation.
-These side effects are rare.

 Tell your doctor if you think you have any of these effects or notice anything else that is making you feel unwell.
 Some people may get other side effects while taking Noxicid.

 Other problems are more likely to arise from the condition itself rather than the treatment.

 For this reason, contact your doctor immediately if you notice any of the following: